SkipLabs/skip/www/docs/deploying.md

 The process of setting up and deploying a Skip service is mostly similar to that of other backend systems (databases, caches, etc.) but there are some important nuances to be aware of.

-This page walks through those details, or you can refer to the examples [setup](https://github.com/SkipLabs/skip/tree/main/examples/hackernews) for a representative and complete practical configuration based on standard tooling including Docker, HAProxy, Flask, and React.
+This page walks through those details, or you can refer to an example's [setup](https://github.com/SkipLabs/skip/tree/main/examples/hackernews) for a representative and complete practical configuration based on standard tooling including Docker, HAProxy, Flask, and React.

 ## Overview

 Skip reactive services define an HTTP interface for reading, writing, and subscribing to data.
-In production use cases for web applications, this should be deployed behind a reverse proxy such as Nginx, HAProxy, or Traefik which is responsible for traffic encryption, load balancing, HTTP tunnelling, and dispatching requests to backend services.
+In production use cases for web applications, this should be deployed behind a reverse proxy such as Nginx, HAProxy, or Traefik which is responsible for traffic encryption, load balancing, HTTP tunneling, and dispatching requests to backend services.
 Throughout this page we will show HAProxy configuration in examples, but it should be directly applicable to other proxies.

 Skip is agnostic to your choice of reverse proxy, but it is important that it is configured with HTTP/2 for request/response multiplexing, to avoid browser limitations on concurrent server-sent event connections, and to ensure that TLS is used.

 ### Running your service

-We recommend using Docker Compose to package and run your reactive service.
-For example, use the following `Dockerfile` to build and run your service, exposing the necessary ports and initializing the service.
+You can build and run your reactive service using Docker Compose and the following `Dockerfile` to expose the necessary ports and initialize the service.
 ```
 FROM node:lts-alpine3.19
 WORKDIR /app